Top 10 Best Dividend Paying Whole Life Insurance Companies

 Minnesota Life

-Minnesota Life is part of the Securian Financial Group, Inc., a holding company in which Minnesota Life is the largest of its affiliates.
+Minnesota Life operates as part of the Securian Financial Group, Inc., a holding company where Minnesota Life represents the largest affiliate.

 The A.M.
-Best rating for Minnesota Life, via its parent company Securian Financial Group, Inc., is A+.
+Best rating for Minnesota Life, through its parent company Securian Financial Group, Inc., is A+.

-Minnesota Life offers two primary whole life policies.
-One is focused primarily on death benefit protection.
-The other is focused more on cash value growth.
+Minnesota Life offers two primary whole life policies: one focusing primarily on death benefit protection and another emphasizing cash value growth.

-Minnesota Life offers participating whole life insurance.
-The company has a solid dividend payout history, with its dividend rate coming in close to the top of the pack among the best dividend paying whole life policies available.
+Minnesota Life provides participating whole life insurance with a solid dividend payout history.
+Their dividend rate consistently ranks near the top among the best dividend paying whole life policies available.

 Mutual Trust

-Mutual Trust Life Insurance Company has been around since 1904.
-The company markets itself as “The Whole Life Company,” and is a top mutual company providing participating life insurance.
+Mutual Trust Life Solutions Company has operated since 1904.
+The company markets itself as “The Whole Life Company” and ranks among the top mutual companies providing participating life insurance.

-It has provided a dividend on its participating life insurance for over 100 years.
+It has paid dividends on its participating life insurance for over 100 years.

-Mutual Trust has an A rating from A.M.
+Mutual Trust maintains an A rating from A.M.
 Best.

-Its Horizon line of whole life products include Horizon Value, Horizon Guarantee, Horizon Blend and Horizon Legacy.
+Its Horizon line of whole life products includes Horizon Value, Horizon Guarantee, Horizon Blend, and Horizon Legacy.

-The company offers two different paid up additions riders, term rider, waiver of premium and a guaranteed purchase option.
+The company offers two different paid-up additions riders, term riders, waiver of premium, and a guaranteed purchase option.

-For more, please visit our Mutual Trust review.
+For more information, please visit our Mutual Trust review.

 New York Life

-New York Life is the largest mutual company in the United States AND one of the largest life insurers in the world.
-It thus goes without saying that this company has a few things figured out.
+New York Life stands as the largest mutual company in the United States AND one of the world’s largest life insurers, demonstrating their mastery of the insurance business.

-They rank number 61 on the Forbes 100 list and are A++ rated by A.M.
+They rank number 61 on the Forbes 100 list and hold an A++ rating from A.M.
 Best.

-The training and sales force at this company is top notch and their agents are highly trained in the advance (high net worth) markets.
-It is worth mentioning that their agents are not necessarily captive, but they will tend to promote NY Life products first.
+The training and sales force at this company excel, with agents highly trained in the advanced (high net worth) markets.
+While their agents aren’t necessarily captive, they typically prioritize NY Life products.

-For more on this member of our best whole life insurance companies, please check out our review of New York Life Whole Life Insurance.
+For more on this top whole life insurance company, please check out our review of New York Life Whole Life Insurance.

 OneAmerica

-OneAmerica and is a solid mutual company (A+ rating with A.M.
-Best).
-It offers “non-direct recognition” whole life insurance.
-In addition, the company offers a lot of flexibility with its paid up additions rider option on their whole life policy.
+OneAmerica is a solid mutual company (A+ rating from AM Best, AA- from S&P Global Ratings) offering “non-direct recognition” whole life insurance.
+The company provides significant flexibility with its paid-up additions rider option on their whole life policy.

-Indexed Dividend Crediting Option (IDO) Rider โ Legacy and Legacy 121 policyholders can participate in market moves earning up to double their dividend, without sacrificing whole life guarantees.
+Their Indexed Dividend Crediting Option (IDO) Rider allows Legacy and Legacy 121 policyholders to participate in market movements, potentially earning up to double their dividend without sacrificing whole life guarantees.

-For more on this member of our best whole life insurance companies, please check out our OneAmerica review.
+For more on this top whole life insurance company, please check out our OneAmerica review.

 Penn Mutual

-They are a direct recognition company, and yet the company’s whole life policy illustration and their track record of policy performance for cash accumulation is exceptional.
+Although a direct recognition company, Penn Mutual’s whole life policy illustrations and performance track record for cash accumulation are exceptional.

-Penn Mutual offers an advantageous waiver of monthly deductions rider for ages 0-55, that kicks in after a 4 month waiting period if you suffer a long-term disability.
-The waiver provides that, if you suffer a disability before age 60, policy premiums are waived.
+Penn Mutual offers an advantageous waiver of monthly deductions rider for ages 0-55, which activates after a 4-month waiting period if you suffer a long-term disability.
+If you become disabled before age 60, the waiver ensures your policy premiums are covered.

-Another interesting thing about this company is that their sales data reveals a large following of independent brokers as opposed to some of our other choices who operating largely through a captive sales force.
+An interesting aspect of this company is that their sales data reveals a large following of independent brokers compared to some other choices that operate primarily through captive sales forces.

-Another benefit of Penn Mutual is that most newly issued permanent policies include a living benefit chronic illness rider.
-The rider allows your death benefit to be accelerated to help you cover the costs of long-term care services.
+Another benefit of Penn Mutual is that most newly issued permanent policies include a living benefit chronic illness rider, allowing your death benefit to be accelerated to help cover long-term care expenses.

-For more on this dividend paying whole life insurance company, please check out Penn Mutual review.
+For more on this top dividend paying whole life insurance company, please check out our Penn Mutual review.

 Honorable Mentions